ericholtz/Brogue/Audio/README.txt

-This directory is for audio files when we get to that point, any music or sound effects.
+This directory is for audio files.
-The actual sound manager will go in Core.
+Each folder has a more specific credit.txt file that details the source and original creator of each sound.